zanderxyz/alexa-apple-calendar/README.md

 ## Quick Start

 1. Open `lambda_function.py`, fill in your Apple ID username and password at the top and save.
 If you use 2 factor authentication then you will need to turn it off, as the Apple web service doesn't seem to work with app specific passwords.
-1. Zip up the three folders (pytz, requests & tzlocal) and the two .py files (apple_calendar_api.py and lambda_function.py) into a single zip file.
+1. Zip up the four folders (dateutil, pytz, requests & tzlocal) and the three .py files (apple_calendar_api.py, isoweek.py and lambda_function.py) into a single zip file.
 1. Create an [AWS Lambda](https://console.aws.amazon.com/console/home) function
    using your zip file as the code
    - You can follow the [official Amazon